FRENCH HORNS, used and vintage

 EXAMPLES OF FRENCH HORNS RECENTLY SOLD BY WICHITA BAND INSTRUMENT COMPANY:

-Superb pro-quality double horn by ALEXANDER (Mainz), compensating model #102GAL-st, serial number 506X made in Germany in 1986.
-Gold-brass construction, detachable bell flare.
+Superb pro-quality double horn by PAXMAN (London), model 20LND serial number 48717 made in England in 1977.
+Full nickel-silver construction, detachable bell flare.
 Original rotors are still very good, showing minimal wear.
 No thin spots, no major dents, ever.
 Minor bell dings burnished out in our shop.
-It's now in fine original condition, this one's for you!
+It's now in fine original condition with suggested retail price in England now something near $10,000.
+This is an unusually fine example and we have full history of the horn since it was new.
+Previous owner was principal horn of the Nice (France) Symphony.
+Not for everyone, but if you're after a superb horn that's in very good original condition, this one's for you!
 Sold.

 COLLECTOR'S HORNS, NATURAL AND ANTIQUE HORNS